When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 Tips to Better Set Your Performance Goals

-Here are some additional tips to help you improve your performance goal-setting process.
+Here are some practical tips to help you improve your performance goal-setting process:

 1. Incorporate Feedback Loops